Circular Restricted Three-body Problem (CR3BP) Configuration

 Vz Component 0 km/sec

-Update the propagator
+Updating the propagator

-1. Select the Propagate segment
+1. Select the Propagate () segment in the MCS.

 Criterion Cross Increasing